-Side view
+Side view (left hand)

 9. Wire spool holder and tensioner: Located inside the spool cover is the spool holder that allows a 15Kg (300mm dia) reel of wire to be located in place via an alignment pin and then locked in position with a locking nut.
-The spool holder also has a brake arrangement to ensure correct tension of the wire, this is done by turning the central holt with a key either clockwise (to tighten) of the spool with a key either clockwise (to tighten).
+The spool holder also has a brake arrangement to ensure correct tension of the wire, this is done by turning the central bolt with a key either clockwise (to tighten) or clockwise (to loosen)